IntentArchitect/Intent.Modules.Importers/Modules/Intent.Modules.OpenApi.Importer/REFACTORING_GUIDE.md

 This document provides a comprehensive guide for refactoring the OpenAPI Importer to move all CLI components into the module project, following the patterns established by the JSON and C# importers.
 The CLI project (`Intent.MetadataSynchronizer.OpenApi.CLI`) will be archived after this refactoring.

+**CRITICAL REQUIREMENT**: The comprehensive test suite described in this guide is **MANDATORY** and must be completed in the same PR as the refactoring.
+The PR is not considered complete until:
+1. All code migration is done
+2. All 56 tests (35 behavioral + 21 snapshot) are implemented and passing
+3. All 21 test schema files are created
+4. The application compiles without errors
+5. All tests pass

+**DO NOT defer test implementation to a follow-up PR.** The test suite is essential for validating the generic type handling fixes and ensuring import stability.

 ---

 ## Table of Contents